RegardsOss/RegardsOss.github.io/_docs/getting-started/izpack.md

 Port [0]
 ```

 REGARDS can access to files store somewhere else.
 In that case, it will use that proxy configuration to retrieve the file.
+If you specify the NoProxy option, you need to separate every address by the `,` caracter.
+Every adress is considerated as a regex.

 ```txt
 Cipher key location[]